-I. Cheating intentionally using This type of misconduct is generally defined as any act that tends to compromise the academic integrity of the University or subvert the educational process.
+This type of misconduct is generally defined as any act that tends to compromise the academic integrity of the University or subvert the educational process.
 At IPFW, specific forms of academic misconduct are defined as follows:

-1. Using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
-The term "academic exercise" includes all forms of work submitted for credit or hours.

-2. Fabrication intentional and unauthorized falsification or invention of Falsifying or fabricating any information or citation in an academic exercise.

-3. Facilitating academic dishonesty - intentionally or knowingly helpingHelping or attempting to help another in committing dishonest actsof academic dishonesty.

-4. Plagiarism the adoption or reproduction of Adopting or reproducing ideas or statements of another person as one's own without acknowledgment (plagiarism).

-5. Submitting [S6] work from one course to satisfy the requirements of another course unless submission of such work is permitted by the faculty member.

-6. Serving as or permitting another student to serve as a substitute (or 'ringer') in taking an exam.

-7. Altering of answers or grades on a graded assignment without authorization of the faculty member.

-8. Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding, or altering resource material.
+- Using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
+The term "academic exercise" includes all forms of work submitted for credit or hours. - 2.
+Falsifying or fabricating any information or citation in an academic exercise. - 3.
+Helping or attempting to help another in committing acts of academic dishonesty. - 4.
+Adopting or reproducing ideas or statements of another person as one's own without acknowledgment (plagiarism). - 5.
+Submitting work from one course to satisfy the requirements of another course unless submission of such work is permitted by the faculty member. - 6.
+Serving as or permitting another student to serve as a substitute (or 'ringer') in taking an exam. - 7.
+Altering of answers or grades on a graded assignment without authorization of the faculty member. - 8.
+Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding, or altering resource material. - 9.

-9[s7].
 Violating professional or ethical standards of the profession or discipline for which a student is preparing (declared major and/or minor) as adopted by the relevant academic program.

-a.
-In order to ensure that the highest standards of professional and ethical conduct are promoted and supported at IPFW, academic departments should establish a written policy/statement, addressing the professional or ethical standards for their discipline, which is distributed to all students who are preparing in the discipline.
+In order to ensure that the highest standards of professional and ethical conduct are promoted and supported at IPFW, academic departments should establish a written policy/statement, addressing the professional or ethical standards for their discipline, which is distributed if developed, should must be available to all students who are preparing in the discipline.
 Students have the responsibility to familiarize themselves with the academic department's policy/statement.